Scotland County, North Carolina

-Scotland County is a county located in the southern part of the U.S. state of North Carolina and is its smallest county by area.
-Its county seat is and largest city is Laurinburg.
+Scotland County is a county located in the southern part of the U.S. state of North Carolina.
+Its county seat is and largest community is Laurinburg.
 The county was formed in 1899 from part of Richmond County and named in honor of the Scottish settlers who occupied the area in the 1700s.
 As of the 2020 census, its population was 34,174.

 The area eventually comprising Scotland was originally inhabited by Native Americans and was settled by Europeans as early as the 1720s, though settling heavily increased after the American Revolutionary War.
-Scotland County was created out of Richmond in 1899 largely for political reasons.
-The area began to industrialize at the turn of the century but suffered heavily during the Great Depression.
-Industrialization increased after World War II as agriculture mechanized.
+Scotland County was created out of Richmond County in 1899 largely for political reasons.
+The area began to industrialize at the turn of the 20th century, but suffered heavily during the Great Depression.
+Industrialization increased again after World War II, as agriculture mechanized.
 In the 2000s, the county's economy suffered a major downturn due to the departure of textile manufacturers and the Great Recession.
 The economy continues to struggle in the area and the county regularly suffers from one of the state's highest unemployment rates.

 History

 Early history

 The earliest residents of the land which became Scotland County were Cheraw Native Americans.
 Scottish Highlanders and some English Quakers began colonizing the area as early as the 1720s when it was within the British Province of North Carolina.
 The land encompassing Scotland County was originally under the jurisdiction of Bladen County.
 As North Carolina grew, its original counties were subdivided and the future Scotland portion was placed in the new Anson County.
 The relevant portion was then moved into the new Richmond County in 1779.
-Richmond County was bisected by the Sandhills, leaving the eastern portion of future Scotland geographically separated from the rest of the county.
+Richmond County was bisected by the Sandhills, leaving the eastern portion—of future Scotland—geographically separated from the rest of the county.

 More immigrants came after the American Revolutionary War, especially one large group of Highland Scots which came from the Cape Fear River.
 The group split and settled two areas in the county, Johns and Laurel Hill, the latter in the vicinity of the Laurel Hill Presbyterian Church, established in 1797.
 Laurel Hill became the first major community in the region, prospering as a post-revolution trading center.
 More immigrants settled the area at this time, including Germans, Welsh, English, and Ulster Scots.
 Enslaved Africans were also brought into the area.
 The Laurel Hill community largely moved south in 1861 after the Wilmington, Charlotte and Rutherford Railroad laid a line through the area.
 Gaelic was spoken in the area through the 1860s.

 During the American Civil War, the railroad's shops were moved to Laurinburg in the hope they would be safer from Union Army attack; however, in March 1865, Union forces reached Laurinburg and burned the railroad depot and temporary shops.
 The shops were rebuilt after the war, though economic recovery was slow.
 Laurinburg was incorporated in 1877.
 It continued to develop as a railway town until 1894 when the shops were moved.